Follow this guide to learn about financial planning and how to build the most effective marketing budget.

 • Accurate: Information should be based on logic and strategy.
 Have your accounting team double-check each line item to ensure your records are accurate and reliable.

 • Transparent: Nonprofits must disclose certain financial information to the public per request.
-Earn the trust of supporters and prospective donors by building a budget that reveals your financial history, goals, and programs.
+Earn the trust of supporters and prospective donors by building a budget that communicates your financial history, goals, and programs.

 Accuracy and transparency are crucial for your nonprofit’s image.
 After you calculate your financial statements, pull insights and share them with your staff, volunteers, and board.
-This will increase engagement within your organization and allow people to better understand your nonprofit’s financial health.
+This will increase engagement within your organization and allow your team to better understand your nonprofit’s financial health.

-Nonprofits rely on a combination of income sources from individuals, foundations, corporations, and grants.
-Diversify your revenue stream by accounting for the following types of income:
+Nonprofits rely on a combination of income sources from individuals, foundations, corporations, and government agencies.
+Track your diverse revenue streams by accounting for the following types of income:

-• Grants: Nonprofits can apply for grants from corporations like Google as well as the government.
-In the budget, specify which types of programming each grant will cover.
+• Grants: Nonprofits can apply for grants from corporations like Google, private foundations, and the government.
+Most grants are restricted funds and must be spent on specific projects outlined by the grantor.
+In your budget, specify which types of programming each grant will cover.

 • General Donations: Monetary donations from major donors and a wider donor base are the lifeblood of nonprofits.
 In your budget, look at past years to estimate how much you can expect to raise from general donations.

-• Monthly Giving: Recurring gifts are a reliable source of income for your nonprofit.
-Account for monthly, bi-montly, and yearly donations.
+• Monthly Giving: Recurring gifts are a reliable source of income.
+Account for monthly, bi-monthly, and yearly donations.

-• In-Kind Donations: These include any volunteered services or supplies.
+• In-Kind Donations: These include non-monetary donations, such as volunteered services or supplies.

-• Corporate Giving: Nonprofits depend on corporate gifts to increase their revenue and build relationships.
+• Corporate Giving: Corporate gifts can take many forms, such as sponsorships, in-kind donations, and matching gifts.
 Consider working with a matching gift professional to further boost your donations.

 • Administrative: This includes expenses for operations and management, including staff salaries, office space, utilities, insurance, and technology.